naninovel/docs/docs/guide/backgrounds.md

 ![](https://i.gyazo.com/cccd08280dac72d199ea3465bc167a22.gif)

-In case you have a lot of backgrounds and it's inconvenient to assign them via editor menu, it's possible to just drop them at `Resources/Naninovel/Backgrounds` folder, grouped under folders corresponding to actor ID.
-Eg, to add appearances for a background actor with "MainBackground" ID, store the textures (sprites) at `Resources/Naninovel/Backgrounds/MainBackground` folder, and they'll automatically be available in the scripts.
+In case you have a lot of backgrounds and/or appearances per background and it's inconvenient to assign them all via editor menu, use actor record assets (`Crate -> Naninovel -> Actor Record -> Background`) which support multi-editing and organizing the records with folders; check the video below for an example.

-You can additionally organize appearance resources with sub-folders, if you wish; in this case use forward slashes (`/`) when referencing them in naninovel scripts.
-Eg, appearance texture stored as `Resources/Naninovel/Backgrounds/MainBackground/Events/CG251` can be referenced in scripts as `Events/CG251`.
+[!!2YP-36THHvk]

-It's also possible to use [addressable asset system](/guide/resource-providers.md#addressable) to manually expose the resources.
-To expose an asset, assign address equal to the path you'd use to expose it via the method described above, except omit the "Resources/" part.
-Eg, to expose a "Beach" appearance for "MainBackground" background, assign the texture asset following address: `Naninovel/Backgrounds/MainBackground/Beach`.
-Be aware, that addressable provider is not used in editor by default; you can allow it by enabling `Enable Addressable In Editor` property in resource provider configuration menu.
+It's possible to use [addressable asset system](/guide/resource-providers.md#addressable) to associate resources with actor records without using editor menus.
+Eg, to associate a "Beach" appearance with "MainBackground" background, assign the texture asset following address: `Naninovel/Backgrounds/MainBackground/Beach` and assign `Naninovel` label to the asset in addressable group configuration.
+Be aware, that addressable provider is not used in editor by default; you can allow it by enabling `Allow Addressable In Editor` property in resource provider configuration menu.
+Find more info on using addressable provider in the [resource providers documentation](/guide/resource-providers.md#addressable).

 In naninovel scripts, backgrounds are mostly controlled with [@back] command: